-As discussed in Section 3.10, Transportation and Circulation under project conditions and cumulative project conditions, traffic generated by the proposed project would contribute to the deficient levels of service along State Route 68.....The proposed project list in the Regional Impact Fee Nexus Study Update includes a project referred to as the "State Route 68 Commuter Improvements," which would widen State Route 68 to four lanes from the existing four lane section (adjacent to Toro Park) to Corral de Tierra Road.
+As discussed in Section 3.10, Transportation and Circulation under project conditions and cumulative project conditions, traffic generated by the proposed project would contribute to the deficient levels of service along State Route 68...... .......The proposed project list in the Regional Impact Fee Nexus Study Update includes a project referred to as the "State Route 68 Commuter Improvements," which would widen a 2.3 mile section of State Route 68 to four lanes from the existing four lane section (adjacent to Toro Park) to Corral de Tierra Road.
 The geometric design details of this improvement are not known at this time.
-The Regional Impact Fee Nexus Study Update has not been approved and no funding is currently available for the implementation of the widening of State Route 68 to four lanes or for implementation of the South Fort Ord Bypass.
-Implementation of the mitigation measures in Section 3.10 enclosed herein would require the project applicant to construct a fund, initiate and complete a Caltrans Project Study Report (PSR) process for a 1.1 2.3 mile portion of State Route 68 (or pay the TAMC RDIF to be earmarked toward that project), and pay regional traffic impact fees to the Transportation Agency of Monterey County (TAMC) in order to mitigate for cumulative impacts to roadway segments along State Route 68.
-The PSR shall identify the total cost of the improvement as well as the project applicant's fair share of those costs.
-Implementation of these mitigation measures would accelerate implementation of specific capacity improvements along Highway 68 consistent with TAMC's project priorities, and would address the project's cumulative impacts regionally. directly contribute to the improvements along the State Route 68 corridor, which would offset any traffic impact on roadway segments caused by increased trip volume associated with the proposed project.
+The Regional Impact Fee Nexus Study Update has not-been approved and but no funding is currently available for the implementation of the widening of State Route 68 to four lanes or for implementation of the South Fort Ord Bypass.
+Implementation of the mitigation measures in Section 3.10 enclosed herein would require the project applicant to construct a contribute their fair share towards the 1.1 mile portion of State Route 68 Commuter Improvements, as well as other regional improvement projects, through payment of the TAMC RDIF and pay regional traffic impact fees to the Transportation Agency of Monterey County (TAMC) in order to mitigate for cumulative impacts to roadway segments along State Route 68.
+Implementation of these mitigation measures would accelerate implementation of specific capacity improvements along Highway 68 consistent with TAMC's project priorities, and would address the project's cumulative impacts regionally. directly contribute to the improvements along the State Route 68 corridor, which would off set any traffic impact on roadway segments caused by increased trip volume associated with the proposed project.
 Therefore, the proposed project would be consistent with the RTP.